bryan-westcott/flashgen/README.md

 # ⚡ FlashGen

-**FlashGen** is a lightweight, self-contained RAG micro-stack for local or small-team GenAI experiments.
+**FlashGen** is a lightweight, self-contained GenAI micro-stack for local or small-team GenAI experiments.
 It runs **Ollama + Qdrant** behind a **Traefik** reverse proxy with LAN-TLS, and includes a parallel `notebook/` folder showing how to prompt it from Python/Jupyter like you would any LLM service.

-Think of it as your **“RAG-in-a-box”**: fast, local, secure, and easy to hack on.
+Think of it as your **“GenAI-in-a-box”**: fast, local, secure, and easy to hack on.

 ---